yiisoft/db/UPGRADE.md

 - `QueryInterface::resultCallback()` - allows to use a callback, to be called on all rows of the query result;
 - `QueryInterface::getResultCallback()` - returns the callback to be called on all rows of the query result or `null` if the callback is not set;
+- `QueryInterface::withTypecasting()` - enables or disables typecasting of values when retrieving records from DB;
 - `QueryPartsInterface::setWhere()` - overwrites the `WHERE` part of the query;
 - `QueryPartsInterface::setHaving()` - overwrites the `HAVING` part of the query;
 - `ConnectionInterface::getColumnFactory()` - returns the column factory object for concrete DBMS;